Semmelweis University: International relations

 Semmelweis University has a network of international partner agreements with around a hundred universities within the Erasmus+ network and 40 further universities in joint cooperation based on bilateral agreements.

 Off-campus programs

 The university operates cross-border programs allowing foreign students to follow the Semmelweis curriculum while undertaking their studies at the partner institution abroad.
-Venues of Semmelweis University's off-campus programs including Asklepios Kliniken in Hamburg, Libera Università degli Studi in Lugano, and the Health Management Academy in Bratislava.
+Venues of Semmelweis University's off-campus programs including Asklepios Kliniken in Hamburg, Westpfalz-Klinikum in Kaiserslauten, Libera Università degli Studi in Lugano, and the Health Management Academy in Bratislava.